stjbrown/f5-azure-ansible/README.md

 # f5-azure-ansible

 This project was created to allow an F5 Azure Stack to be easily built using [F5's ARM Templates](https://github.com/F5Networks/f5-azure-arm-templates) & Ansible.
-We have choosen to deploy Ansible on top of the [F5 SuperNetops  container](https://github.com/f5devcentral/f5-super-netops-container).
+We have choosen to deploy Ansible on top of the [F5 SuperNetops  container](https://github.com/f5devcentral/f5-super-netops-container) for demonstration purposes.

+The steps below will  help boot strap the requirements and playbooks.

 ### Deploy the SNOPS Container